-Note Examples include all aspects of a shaft survey or all aspects of a commissioning survey etc. generic equivalent solution (GES) means an EMOC that has been made on the initiative of the National Regulator and applies to all, or a class of, vessels rather than to an individual vessel.
+Note Examples include all aspects of a plan approval survey, shaft survey or all aspects of a commissioning survey.

+Generic equivalent solution (GES) means an EMOC that has been made on the initiative of the National Regulator and applies to all, or a class of, vessels rather than to an individual vessel.